Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 usage.
 The precise size of geographic effects and to some extent the ordering should therefore not be relied on.
 However the broad patterns of change and directions of effect are robust and the broad geographic patterns of changes in usage are consistent across various subsamples and for individual books.
-Overall we are highly confident of the claim that OA enhances usage in countries which suffer exclusion from scholarly discourse.
+Overall we are highly confident of the claim that OA is associated with increased usage in countries which suffer exclusion from scholarly discourse.

 The webometric analysis is reliant on construction of a search term that combines the title with author names.
 This can be expected to experience false negatives (not all web pages referring to the book will contain